 They will provide food for wildlife.
 From autumn birds will eat the seeds.

-Echinaceas prefer full sun and need well-drained soil.
-They don’t like wet feet in winter.
+Echinaceas perform best when grown in full sun and well-drained soil.
+They don’t like wet soil during the winter.